chenjaja0312/AngelinaChen/README.md

 1.Hobbies:
 ===
 *listening to music.*
+## H2
-+>My favorite singers are Ed Sheeran and 告五人.
+My favorite singers are Ed Sheeran and 告五人.
 >>After listening to music, I feel more energetic and have the power to do some boring but necessary things.
-+When I study, I like to listen to lofi hip hop or jazz.
+When I study, I like to listen to lofi hip hop or jazz.
-+If I have free time, I just want to stay in my room and do nothing.
+If I have free time, I just want to stay in my room and do nothing.
 ---
 *Exercise*
+## H2
 ===
 >I enjoy swimming, table tennis, badminton, and so on.
+## H2
 >>I always feel better both mentally and physically after exercising.
----
+### H3
 2.Personality:
 ===
 *MBTI: ISFJ*